Who we are

 Journal de Folie recognises creative work as labour.
 All rights remain with authors and artists.
 Contributors grant first publication rights only, and are paid an honorarium for published work, with the intention of increasing contributor payment as the journal grows.

-Amelia Murhundezi is the founding editor of Journal de Folie.
+Amelia Murhundezi is the founding editor-in-chief of Journal de Folie.

-Through Journal de Folie, I hope to foster a community that values thoughtful writing, careful reading, and the long tradition of literary print culture.
+Through Journal de Folie, she aims to foster a community grounded in thoughtful writing, careful reading, and a sustained engagement with literary practice.

 Contact us